 Thank you for your understanding and flexibility during this time.

-WSU completed mandatory testing for all Housing and Residence Life (HRL) residents at Move-In.
-Whether there will be another wave of testing before Spring semester is still being determined.
+WSU completed mandatory testing for all Housing and Residence Life (HRL) residents at the start of the spring semester.
+Specific information and details will be emailed in mid-January.

 Any required testing will be free to all residents.